> Louis Killen > Songs > Pleasant and Delightful

 When I was nine years of age my older brothers used to sing the first chorus of this song in three part harmony.
 Where they got it from I do not know, nor do they remember, but they would sing it “ad nauseam”, me too!
 It was another sixteen years before I found the rest of the words and tune, sung by Sam Larner of Winterton, Norfolk.
 Not long after I’d learned it, my friend Paul Carter, now of Bristol, presented me with this tune, to the same set of words, but much sweeter to harmonise.

 In 2001, Louis Killen sang this song live at the 22nd Annual Sea Music Festival at Mystic Seaport.
-And this video shows him in 2008 at the 50th anniversary of The Bridge Folk Club, Newcastle, where he—along with Ray Fisher and Colin Ross—was awarded Gold Badges by the EFDSS for their contribution to Folk Music:
+And this video shows him in 2008 at the 50th anniversary of The Bridge Folk Club, Newcastle, where he—along with Ray Fisher and Colin Ross—was awarded Gold Badges by the EFDSS for their contribution to Folk Music.
+This concert was also released on the CD 50 Years of Folk Music in Newcastle.

-Charlie Bate of Padstow sang How Pleasant and Delightful in a concert presented by the EFDSS at the Royal Festival Hall, London on 4 June 1965, later published on the album Folksound of Britain.
+Charlie Bate of Padstow sang How Pleasant and Delightful in a concert presented by the EFDSS at the Royal Festival Hall, London on 4 June 1965, which was published in the same year on the album Folksound of Britain.

 Bob Davenport and the Rakes sang The Soldier and His True Love in 1965 on their eponymous Columbia album Bob Davenport and the Rakes.